Are you ready to discover your college program?

-Planting the seeds for a blossoming collegiate career in the "Garden State" is easier when you sprout funds from scholarships for New Jersey.
+Planting the seeds for a blossoming collegiate career in the "Garden State" is easier when you sprout funds from scholarships for New Jersey Universities and Colleges online or in person.
 Spread across 8,722 square miles of the Mid-Atlantic Coast, New Jersey is America's most densely populated state with 8.94 million residents.
 New Jersey specifically enrolls around 380,000 full- and part-time college students at 66 MSCHE-accredited institutions.
 Young adults are often attracted by the sandy beaches on the Jersey Shore, fresh produce, entertainment venues like Atlantic City, sports rivalries, and proximity to New York City.
 Students choose from top-notch schools like Rutgers University, Monmouth University, Seton Hall University, Stevens Institute of Technology, and Kean University.
 Princeton University, an Ivy Leaguer, even claimed the #1 spot nationwide according to the U.S. News.
 Give your post-secondary goals the financial roots to grow with the following 15 best New Jersey scholarships.

 Celebrating 250 years of Scottish tradition, the Saint Andrew’s Society of Washington, DC, sponsors six annual scholarships for up to $2,500 each.
 Funding is reserved for students in Delaware, District of Columbia, Maryland, New Jersey, North Carolina, Pennsylvania, Virginia, and West Virginia.
 Preference is given to applicants involved in enhancing knowledge of Scotland’s history.
 Paper applications must be postmarked by April 30th.

 - Have been born in Scotland or cite Scottish heritage

 - Be U.S. or British citizens residing in the Mid-Atlantic region